ibexa/documentation-user/docs/ai_actions/work_with_ai_actions.md

 - **Refine text** - used by default in [online editor](create_edit_content_items.md#ai-assistant) for refining text, for example: "Rewrite text in formal tone"
 - **Generate alternative text** - used by default in the [image asset editing screen](upload_images.md#ai) to generate alternative text, for example: "Generate short alternative description of an image"

-It may happen that a set of sample AI actions has been [installed with the AI actions package]([[= developer_doc =]]/ai_actions/install_ai_actions/#install-sample-ai-action-configurations-optional), and there is a number of existing AI actions that you can modify and clone.
+It may happen that a set of sample AI actions has been [installed with the AI actions package]([[= developer_doc =]]/ai_actions/install_ai_actions/#install-sample-ai-action-configurations-optional), and there is already a number of existing AI actions that you can modify and clone.

 !!! note "Custom action types"